-The temple, Christ’s church, was huge and holy.
+The temple, Christ’s church, would be huge and holy.

 The angel went outside the temple building with Ezekiel and measured the entire temple, including its outer court and wall.
 A rod of 11 feet in length is used and he measures 500.
 Since a rod was 11 feet long, 500 of them was about 729 feet or 243 yards, which meant that the temple would cover more than two football fields square, or about 70 acres.

 A temple building the size of 18 football fields?
 The largest stadium in the world is Rungrado May Day Stadium in North Korea and covers 51 acres, (www.worldatlas.com/articles/50-largest-stadiums-in-the-world.html) Massive as it is by modern day standards, it’s still not nearly as large as the new temple in Ezekiel, (http://enduringword.com/bible-commentary/ezekiel-42/).
 It would take more than 12 May Day Stadiums to come close, and even that wouldn’t equal it.

 And holiness is the “law of the temple.”
 What else is clear about the temple is that the same holiness that’s expected of the priests is also expected of the temple, “All the surrounding area on top of the mountain will be most holy.
 Such is the law of the temple,” 43:12.